joshualmitchell/joshualmitchell.github.io/_posts/2018-01-24-the-guide-to-drawing-guide.md

 - it took 8 hours to run
 - it often didn't converge, and when it did, it was grossly inaccurate

-Demoralized, I talked to some computer vision professors about it.
+Somewhat demoralized, I talked to some computer vision professors about it.
 I explained what was happening and my theories as to why.
 I figured it had to be some subset of: inaccurate implementation, my theory was wrong, the cost function space was too flat, or I'm being really inefficient with my calculations.

 The feedback I got was: